 Nina invents a new type of machine for which she obtains a patent.
 She includes in her patent application engineering drawings of her invention that she drafted herself.
 Under patent law, Nina can protect the machine (the actual physical invention) and can prevent anyone else from making or selling the machine.

 Separately, she would also be able to protect the engineering drawings against copying under copyright law.
-Because copyright law protects against the reproduction of a work in different dimensions, she might also be able prevent someone from making the machine based on the engineering drawings as an unauthorized three dimensional representation of her two-dimensional artistic work.
+Because copyright law protects against the reproduction of a work in different dimensions, she might also be able to prevent someone from making the machine based on the engineering drawings as an unauthorized three-dimensional representation of her two-dimensional artistic work.

 EXAMPLE 2: PROTECTION FOR COMPUTER SOFTWARE

 Max develops a new software program he believes will transform his start-up company into a competitive player in the telecommunications software industry.

 Most jurisdictions consider computer programs to be the subject of copyright protection.
 However, some jurisdictions also recognize software patents in specific cases.
 Patent and copyright in the same piece of software are therefore not necessarily mutually exclusive.

 In countries that allow both forms of protection, Max might consider the level of protection that each offers in determining